vatro/svelthree/README.md

 Although the completeness of `threlte` could demotivate me concerning further `svelthree` development, I'm going to continue working on `svelthree` because it's my baby and I love it 🥰.
 Also: the API / DX / capability is / will be different to `threlte` in quite a few ways and I think it's always good to have alternatives.

-Thanks for dropping by & stay tuned! 🚀 + feel free to leave a star! 😁👋
+Thanks for dropping by & stay tuned! 🚀 + feel free to try `svelthree` & leave a star! 😁👋

 ---